Foreign Influence: Top 3 Things Universities Must Understand

 Specifically, NIH, NSF, and DOE have communicated specific reminders and memos:

-- National Institutes of Health: “Reminders of NIH Policies on Other Support and on Policies related to Financial Conflicts of Interest and Foreign Components,”
+- National Institutes of Health (NIH): “Reminders of NIH Policies on Other Support and on Policies related to Financial Conflicts of Interest and Foreign Components”

-- National Science Foundation: “NSF 19-200 Dear Colleague Letter: Research Protection,”
+- National Science Foundation (NSF): “NSF 19-200 Dear Colleague Letter: Research Protection”

-How do Universities Comply with Foreign Influence Policies?
+How do Universities Comply with Foreign Influence Disclosure Requirements?

+Keep in mind that the crux of these requirements is about federal funding.
 Carefully revisit your institution’s Conflict of Interest and Conflict of Commitment Policies.
 How effective are they?
 Are there additional requirements or questions that your institution needs to ask principal investigators?
 Is it time for refresher training for your faculty?
 Consider the right stakeholders and resources at your institution that have the knowledge to help monitor the changes and implications for your university.
-It may require an expansion of your institution’s export controls compliance resources to help institutional leaders pull together a holistic picture and strategy for vetting international activities, ensuring proper government licenses for the involvement of non-U.S. Persons in export-controlled research, and driving investigators to fully disclose their potential foreign conflicts.
+While foreign influence is not an “export controls” issue, there are many tie-ins as the stakeholders overlap in the realm of research compliance.
+An institution’s export controls compliance resources may be able to help institutional leaders pull together a holistic picture and strategy for efficiently vetting and disclosing international activities, ensuring proper government licenses for the involvement of non-U.S. Persons in export-controlled research, and driving investigators to fully disclose their potential sources of foreign influence.